sergiozuckermann/Equipo5/videogames/GDD_Template.md

 -There is a chance to receive or deal a critical attack that does 200% more damage

+-If enemies notice main character they´ll run forward after him, in case of colappsing (with main character) the battle will begin with enemie´s having the first attack

+-If main charcater hits enemie´s back, the battle will begin with main character having the first attack

 ## _Level Design_

 ---